Pharma Licensing, Partnering & Dealmaking Services

 We provide a full range of pharma licensing services for drugs in development and technology platforms.
 Alacrita services include data room and pitch deck preparation, partnerability and mock due diligence assessments, outreach strategy and execution, third-party due diligence support, asset valuation and deal comps, term sheet and contract negotiation.
 We take a flexible approach that can include any or all of the above, by dovetailing with your existing internal team, or taking on full-responsibility for your partnering efforts.

-Our typical process consists of the following steps:
+Our full out-licensing process consists of the following steps.

 - Performing a comprehensive search for prioritization of prospective partners.
 These are filtered and ranked based on their technical fit.

 - Developing an approach strategy for each prospective partner, based on our relationships and knowledge of the company.

 - Working with you to implement the outreach strategy.